 Get firebug

-Sunday 4 February 2007This is close to 18 years old.
+Sunday 4 February 2007This is almost 18 years old.
 Be careful.

 For the longest time, I’ve struggled with the CSS that styles this site.
 It has grown organically, which is a nice word that means “without thought”.
 It had gotten to the point where there were too many rules affecting too many elements, and I couldn’t make a change without some unpredicted part of the page looking very wrong.
 I could see the effect my changes had, but I couldn’t see why they did.